Tag: surreal

 I become the most delusional creature of the realm of shadows.

-My heart is in an everlasting bleeding.
+My heart is in an everlasting pang.

 Foolishness possesses me, as I advance in my wisdom.